thongish/my-brain/Notes/Business Chapter 10.md

 - Lean methodology works best in entrepreneurial environment where a company is interested in determining if their idea is worth developing

 - Big difference between iterative and non-iterative methodologies is that the full set of requirements for the system are not known when the project is launched

+# Flash cards

+What is programming?::The process of creating a set of logical instructions for a digital device to follow using a programming language.

+What is the Systems Development Life Cycle (SDLC)?::A structured and risk-averse methodology designed to manage large projects with multiple programmers and significant organizational impact, often referred to as the waterfall methodology.

+What is the waterfall methodology?::A structured approach where each phase must be completed before the next begins, criticized for being rigid and not allowing changes once the process has started.

+What are the common phases of the Systems Development Life Cycle (SDLC)?::1.
+Preliminary analysis, 2.
+System analysis, 3.
+System design, 4.
+Programming, 5.
+Testing, 6.
+Implementation, 7.
+Maintenance.

+What occurs during the preliminary analysis phase of Systems Development Life Cycle (SDLC)?::Important questions are asked to assess the problem, feasibility, and project fit, leading to a feasibility study covering technical, economic, and legal aspects.

+What happens in the system analysis phase of Systems Development Life Cycle (SDLC)?::System analysts determine specific requirements by documenting procedures, interviewing key users, and developing data requirements, resulting in a system requirements document.

+What is produced during the system design phase of Systems Development Life Cycle (SDLC)?::A system design document that includes technical details required for the system, such as UI, database design, data inputs/outputs, and reporting.

+What is the programming phase in Systems Development Life Cycle (SDLC)?::Programmers develop the software using the system design document as a guide, resulting in an initial working software that meets the requirements.

+What is the purpose of the testing phase in Systems Development Life Cycle (SDLC)?::To put the software through structured tests like unit tests, system tests, and user acceptance tests to identify and resolve bugs and issues.

+What occurs during the implementation phase of Systems Development Life Cycle (SDLC)?::Training users, providing documentation, and converting data from the previous system to the new system.

+What is involved in the maintenance phase of Systems Development Life Cycle (SDLC)?::Providing support, fixing bugs, evaluating and implementing new feature requests, and making system updates and backups.

+What is Rapid Application Development (RAD)?::A methodology that focuses on quickly building a working model, getting user feedback, and iterating on the model to develop a final version.

+What are the four phases of RAD methodology?::1.
+Requirements planning, 2.
+User Design, 3.
+Construction, 4.
+Cutover.

+What is the cutover phase in RAD?::Switching from the old system to the new software, with migration approaches varying between organizations, such as immediate switch or running both systems in parallel.

+What are Agile methodologies?::A group of methodologies that utilize incremental changes with a focus on quality, with each increment released in a specific time period, based on the Agile Manifesto.

+What are characteristics of agile methodology?::Small cross-functional teams, daily status meetings, short time-frame increments, and a working project at the end of each iteration.

+What is Lean methodology?::A focus on developing a Minimum Viable Product (MVP) to demonstrate the core idea, gathering feedback, and iterating based on that feedback, with potential pivots in strategy.

+What is a Minimum Viable Product (MVP)?::A working software application with just enough functionality to demonstrate the idea behind the project.

+What is a pivot in Lean methodology?::A change in strategy based on feedback, which may involve rethinking the core idea or altering functions to create a new MVP.

+What is a key difference between iterative and non-iterative methodologies?::In iterative methodologies, the full set of requirements is not known at the project launch, while non-iterative methodologies require complete requirements upfront.